shopsys/monorepo-tools/docs/installation/installation-using-docker-application-setup.md

 ### 1.1.
 Connect into terminal of the Docker container
 ```
-docker exec -it shopsys-framework-php-fpm bash
+docker exec -it shopsys-framework-php-fpm sh
 ```

 ### 1.2.
 Install dependencies and configure parameters